angelhumera/devops-design-assignment/docs/database_design.md

 # Database Design — 3-Tier Backend

-This is the database part of my backend design.
+This document explains the database part of my backend design.

-- I am using **Amazon RDS** with **MySQL** for the database.
+I am using **Amazon RDS** with **MySQL** as the database for the backend.
-- The database is in a **private subnet** inside a VPC, so it is **not accessible from the internet**.
+The database is placed in a **private subnet** inside a VPC so it is not accessible from the internet.
-- Only the **EC2 backend** can connect to it.
+Only the **EC2 backend** can connect to it.

-For security:
-- Database credentials are stored safely (like environment variables or AWS Secrets Manager).
+Database credentials (username/password) are stored securely using **environment variables** or **AWS Secrets Manager**.
-- Security groups make sure only the backend EC2 can access the database.
+Security groups ensure that only the EC2 instance can access the database.

-For scaling and reliability:
+For reliability and scaling:
-- Multi-AZ deployment keeps it highly available.
+- Multi-AZ deployment keeps the database available even if one availability zone fails.
-- Read replicas can be added if needed.
+- Read replicas can be added later to handle more traffic.
-- Automatic backups are turned on so data can be restored anytime.
+- Automatic backups are enabled so the database can be restored if needed.

-**How it connects to the backend:**
-The backend EC2 instance connects to the database through a private subnet in the VPC.
-Only the EC2 instance can access the database, and all communication is secure (SSL/TLS).
+The backend EC2 instance connects to the database through the private subnet, and all communication is secure (SSL/TLS).

+**Flow:**